dhirajt/short-url-shortener/README.md

     - Run **python manage.py runserver**

  2. On Windows.
-    - Download the fbootstrap project from https://github.com/ckrack/fbootstrapp/downloads <br />
+    - Download the fbootstrap project from https://github.com/ckrack/fbootstrapp/downloads
-    - Make a folder named 'static' in short folder and unpack the fbootsrap project files in it.<br />
+    - Make a folder named 'static' in short folder and unpack the fbootsrap project files in it.
     - Set these fields according to your database in **settings.py**.

              'ENGINE': 'django.db.backends.',
              'NAME': '',
              'USER': '',
              'PASSWORD': ''
     - Edit the STATICFILES_DIRS and TEMPLATE_DIRS in **settings.py** and use something like
       *'C:/Documents and Settings/User/Desktop/short/templates'*  **#Notice forward slashes**
     - Run **python manage.py syncdb**